 Pros and Cons of Marble Countertops and Sinks

-Marble is versatile and durable, which are perhaps two of its best features.
+Marble is versatile and durable, perhaps two of its best features.
 Of course, when you’re doing the homework to plan for your next renovation, there are other pros and cons to consider here, too.

 - Marble creates a luxurious look in any space.